Dr. Ballard's Presents Variations on the Ballard Beat

 There was a time when dog food companies released music.
 The fact that this doesn't happen anymore makes me a melancholy man.
 Sure, Star****s can put out CD's with famous names on them to give out or sell, but that don't count at all, and Iggy or the Ramones on a TV ad counts less.

 Something like this, and many other singles and releases in the same vein, are dripping with integrity, and other stuff, because of the originality and rear-vision weirdness of it all.
 Does AVON hand an original composition over to, say, Mindless Self Indulgence so they can put out a 7" single?
 Have the folks behind Depends undergarments landed Justin Biebre (the real Canadian spelling) to put out a short wax ditty?
-Is semi-retired Celine Dion doing a cover of Barbed-Wire Love for the TwoDaLoo
+Is semi-retired Celine Dion doing a cover of Barbed-Wire Love for the TwoDaLoo?

 No!